FrankFacundo/ComputerScience-Data/Utils/Cheatsheets/pandas.md

 ## Combining Data

-It is better to merge instead of join, because merge allows to select the column key for each dataframe.
+It is better to merge instead of join, because merge allows to select the column key for each dataframe, however join is faster than merge.

 ### Merge